 Fifty seconds later, the five Marui are surrounded by camera drones and police bots.
 At the 55 second mark, the avatar of a reporter flickers up inside the Marui group.
 The first flash posts are online after 60 seconds.
 Kronos News starts to broadcast live after 78 seconds.
 Their 3D live feed is taken over by a relay chopper after 85 seconds.
 90 seconds after the dock master’s alert a rapid response team in heavy exoskeleton armour takes aim at the visitors.
 The area around the Marui is cordoned off by mobile barriers after 92 seconds.
-Three seconds later, jammers unsuccessfully try to interrupt the live feed – the relay chopper had arrived in time and is inside the barrier.
+Three seconds later, jammers unsuccessfully try to interrupt the live feed – the relay chopper had arrived in time and is already sending from inside the barrier.

 Avatars of the first gawkers flicker up after 98 seconds.
 The first physical spectators, after 105 seconds, are uploads in mechs.
 Bios arrive at the scene only slightly later.